python-pillow/Pillow/README.md

 ### A brief conclusion

-The results show that Pillow is generally faster than ImageMagick, Pillow-SIMD, in turn, is even faster than the original Pillow by the factor of 4-5.
+The results show that Pillow is always faster than ImageMagick, Pillow-SIMD, in turn, is even faster than the original Pillow by the factor of 4-5.
 In general, Pillow-SIMD with AVX2 is always **16 to 40 times faster** than ImageMagick and outperforms Skia, the high-speed graphics library used in Chromium.